anshggss/deepseek-local-extension/README.md

   ollama pull deepseek-r1:8b
   ```

+  ## TO RUN:

+  I have uploaded the .vsix in the repository.
+Directly open it using VSCode Extensions.

 _Note: I did come with the idea of this extension.
 I followed a tutorial on YouTube by Chaao Charles (https://www.youtube.com/watch?v=cqFRE9c8048) and uploaded it on GitHub for ease of access._